algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport45.md

 *All Team*

-### Brainstorming about the differents roles :
+### Brainstorming about the different roles :

-For the whole team except Remy it was our first project with roles assigned to everyone.
+For the whole team, except for Remy, this was our initial project involving the assignment of roles to each team member.

-We therefore decided to try to understand in more detail the role of each member of the team.
-To be more efficient and more organized in the rest of our project.
+We decided to carefully examine the role of each team member, aiming to improve efficiency and organization in the following stages of our project.

 *All Team*

 ### Advancement of our Functional

-Work on functional formatting and first ideas about the project.
-Our team brainstormed ideas and then Thibaud took charge of selecting and organizing the functional.  <br>
+Initiating the project, our team collaborated on functional formatting and brainstormed initial ideas.
+Thibaud then led the process of selecting and organizing the functional aspects.  <br>

 *Thibaud Marlier*<br>

-The program manager in charge of the functionall, has given the Q&A some tasks to do to help it progress with the functionall.
+The program manager in charge of the functional, has given the QA some tasks to do to help the progress with the functional.

 *Thibaud Marlier and Manech Laguens*